 - Section 1: Rights of Shareholders

-- The Company sends out notice of shareholders’ meeting and other supporting documents at least seven (7) days before the scheduled meeting (or any duration specified by law).
+- The Company send out notice of shareholders’ meeting and other supporting documents 7 days before the scheduled meeting (or any duration specified by law).
 The notice details meeting agenda items and pertinent documents including comments of the Board of Directors, the proxy form (per Ministry of Commerce’s designation) and names of independent directors that shareholders can delegate their representation to for the shareholders’ meeting.
 The notice also includes map and direction to the meeting’s venue and provides list of documents that shareholders are required to present on the meeting day in order to exercise their rights as shareholders in attending and voting at the shareholders’ meeting according to shareholders’ meeting rules of the Company.
 Furthermore, shareholders may access to information related to meeting agenda online through the Company’s website [www.mcgroupnet.com]

 - In the event that shareholders are not able to attend the shareholders’ meeting, the Company allows shareholders to grant their rights to independent directors or any other persons whom the shareholders might wish to appoint as a proxy to cast the votes on their behalf.

-- During shareholders’ meeting, the Chairman ensures equal rights to each shareholder in asking questions, voicing opinions or making recommandations.
+- During shareholders’ meeting, the Chairman ensures equal rights to each shareholder in asking questions, voicing opinions or making recommendations.
 Directors and related executives will be present in the meeting in order to respond to any query or accept recommendations that shareholders may have and will consider actions to take forward as appropriate.
-After the meeting, the Company will prepare an accurate and comprehensive shareholders’ meeting report within fourteen (14) days after the meeting day and submit the shareholders’ meeting report to relevant agencies and make the report available to the public by releasing the report in the company’s website so that shareholders and other stakeholders can have access to.
+After the meeting, the Company will prepare an accurate and comprehensive shareholders’ meeting report within 14 days after the meeting day and submit the shareholders’ meeting report to relevant agencies and make the report available to the public by releasing the report in the company’s website so that shareholders and other stakeholders can have access to.

 - Section 2: Equitable Treatment of Shareholders

 - The Company has in place relevant policies and practices to prevent its directors or executives from using information that is not disclosed to the public for their personal benefits

 Before the Shareholders’ Meeting

 - Notice to the meeting contains adequate and complete information including facts, reasons, comments from the Board of Directors for shareholders’ deliberations.
-The agenda of the meeting is as follow
+The agenda of the meeting is as follow.

-- Details on names, audit offices, independence of the auditors, appropriateness of audit fees (these fees were shown separately from other service fees) are given.
+- For agenda related to auditor’s appointment, details on names, audit offices, independence of the auditors, appropriateness of audit fees (these fees were shown separately from other service fees) were given.